 Your Company does not have any Joint Ventures or Associate Companies.

-Statement containing salient features of the financial statement ofsubsidiaries/associate companies/joint ventures in form AOC 1 are given in Annexure-1.
+Statement containing salient features of the financial statement of the above mentionedsubsidiary has been given in Form AOC 1 in the Annexure 1 to this report.

 Grinding Unit in Bayyavaram